 Some of the sport's most memorable bouts have taken place here: Muhammad Ali vs. Floyd Patterson, Ali vs. Leon Spinks, Sugar Ray Leonard vs. Marvin Hagler.
 George Foreman shocked Vegas and the boxing world by winning the heavyweight title at age 45 with his knockout of Michael Moorer in 1994.
 Mike Tyson infamously gnawed off a piece of Evander Holyfield's ear in the ring at the MGM Grand Garden Arena in 1997.

 Most big fights now take place at the MGM, something to keep in mind if you’re figuring out where to stay while checking out airline flights; phone (702) 531-3826 or (800) 929-1111 for event information.
-Mandalay Bay sees its fair share of super-hyped bouts as well.
+The 12,000-seat Michelob Ultra Arena at Mandalay Bay is home to the WNBA World Champion Aces and the National Lacrosse League Desert Dogs, and also hosts a variety of concerts and events.
 The Orleans (all off-Strip) and The Cosmopolitan (on the Strip) are among a handful of venues that regularly present mid-level fight cards.

 Longtime fans of “the sweet science” begrudgingly admit that MMA (Mixed Martial Arts) is now as popular as boxing—perhaps even more so.
 The big UFC (Ultimate Fighting Championship) events usually go down at MGM or Mandalay Bay.